 The Permit timeframe, May 15th – October 31st, is a good time to travel to this area.

 August is the most popular travel month and Thursdays through Sundays tend to be the most popular travel days.
 For that reason, weekend trips in August will be the most difficult permits to secure.

-It’s likely that there will be snow on the trail – especially in the Core Zone – during May, June and July.
-Autumn is a good time to see the larch trees change color in this area, but be prepared for the possibility of early season snowstorms.
+It’s likely that there will be snow on the trail – especially in the Core Zone – during May, June and possibly July.
+Late autumn is a good time to see the larch trees change color in this area, but be prepared for the possibility of late season snowstorms.

 This trip has a high difficulty rating.
 Difficulty will obviously depend on your experience level, your fitness level, and how heavy your pack is.

 If you want to travel to the Core Enchantment Zone (which you do), you will have a big climb to get there no matter what.
 So do yourself a favor and pack light.
 For lightweight hiking tips and gear recommendations, check out my Lightweight Basics Video Series and Gear Guide.